w3f-grants-archive/ocw-ebics/ebics-demo/DEMO.md

 ### Donating to account

 You can also donate to Jack's on-chain account.
+Select `Bob`'s wallet from the top right corner and select `Address` for transfer destination.

 ![Donate to account](./assets/donate-via-account.png)